StarfruitCarambola/Poker-Casino/README.md

 # Poker-Casino
 By Raymond Kwok

-A Poker High or Low Game based on the one from real life casinos No malicious attempt of gambling.
+A Poker High or Low Game

 Playing the Game
 ---------------------